Breastfeeding attachment: getting started

 Here are the basic steps for this technique:

-- When calm, your baby will begin to follow his instincts.
-He’ll start to move towards one breast.
-Support your baby behind his shoulders and under his bottom (hold his head only if he needs it).
-Let him move to where he’s trying to go – towards your nipple.
+- Let your baby move towards your nipple.
 Your baby knows where to go.
-Your job is to keep him calm.
-You can help him by moving his whole body a little if necessary.
+Your job is to keep your baby calm.
+You can help by moving your baby’s body a little if you need to.

 Things to note